openprovider/openprovider-whmcs-premiumDNS/README.md

 ## Installation

  1. Copy the contents of `/modules/servers/openproviderpremiumdns` into `<WHMCS directory>/modules/servers/openproviderpremiumdns`
+ 2. Set up a server and server group for the Openprovider PremiumDNS module in WHMCS.
- 2. Set up a product with the Openprovider-premiumDNS module (make sure to require a domain) and start selling.
+ 3. Set up a product with the Openprovider-premiumDNS module (make sure to require a domain) and start selling.
- 3. Note that there is no test environment and records created with the premium DNS module will be billed to your Openprovider account.
+ 4. Note that there is no test environment and records created with the premium DNS module will be billed to your Openprovider account.